 Platform dependencies of the graphics subsystem are encapsulated by the renderer.
-An EB GUIDE model contains element properties such as geometry and lighting.
-The data contained in the exported EB GUIDE model is passed to the renderer for processing and output to a digital image.
+EB GUIDE models contain element properties such as geometry and lighting.
+The data contained in exported EB GUIDE models is passed to the renderer for processing and output to a digital image.
 The renderer is the abstraction to the real graphic system on your hardware.
 EB GUIDE TF supports various renderers for different platforms.